Teresa González Murillo: Activism

 González Murillo was the leader of a group of street vendors operating in downtown Guadalajara, Jalisco.
 Her brother, Jaime González Murillo, was last seen on 2 September 2024 in the Centro neighbourhood of Guadalajara.
 González Murillo began appearing in a number of audio and visual materials demanding justice for the victims of enforced disappearances in Jalisco, and was a member of the madres buscadoras collective Luz de la Esperanza Desaparecidos Jalisco.
-One of her last public appearances was at a demonstration on 15 March 2025 to commemorate victims found in clandestine graves in a ranch linked to organised crime in Teuchitlán.
+One of her last public appearances was at a demonstration on 15 March 2025 to commemorate victims found in clandestine graves at a ranch linked to organised crime in Teuchitlán.

 As a result of her activism, González Murillo had received threats from organised crime groups, and had sought protection from the federal government's human rights protection mechanism.
 González Murillo's teenage daughter was assaulted outside of her high school, which led to González Murillo seeking support from the Guadalajara police.